Bromide (Japanese culture)

 In Japanese culture, bromide (ブロマイド, buromaido) is a category of commercial photographic portraits of celebrities including geisha, singers, actors and actresses of both stage and film, and sports stars.
 The use of the term "bromide" or "promide" occurs regardless of whether bromide paper was actually used for the photograph.

+Bromide prints are made of paper infused with silver bromide, making them sensitive to light and therefore able to be used for enlargement.
+Their use began in the 1880s, and because they had a range of finishes, they became the primary paper for black and white photography in the 1900s.

+Etymology

 In 1921 the Marubell Company began marketing photographs of celebrities under the name promide (プロマイド, puromaido).
 The first of these was a portrait of the film actress Sumiko Kurishima.
 Marubell sold the photographic paper as "bromide", and its finished photographs as "Promide".
 The two words eventually became synonymous and between the mid-1940s and the late-1980s sales of "bromides" were used to measure the popularity of Japanese idols.

+The use of the term "bromide" to refer to a celebrity photograph remains a part of Japanese popular consciousness, and reference books such as the Kōjien Dictionary and NHK's Broadcasting Glossary recognize the term as such.
+"Promide" is used solely to refer to Marubell Company's bromides.

+Sales records

 Sales records were released on a monthly basis for the following categories: "Male Singers", "Female Singers", "Actors", and "Actresses".
 Bromides remain a popular product in the idol industry to this day.

-The use of the term "bromide" to refer to a celebrity photograph remains a part of Japanese popular consciousness, and reference books such as the Kōjien Dictionary and NHK's Broadcasting Glossary recognize the term as such.
-"Promide" is used solely to refer to Marubell Company's bromides.
+History

+History of bromides in Japan

+Throughout the Edo period, ukiyo-e (woodblock prints and painting) were made of popularized Kabuki actors (referred to as yakusha-e) and sumo wrestlers (referred to as sumo-e).
+After the Meiji period, this was replaced by imported photographic portraits, although they were not yet referred to as "bromides" at the time.

+Along the time that Shochiku Cinema established Shochiku Kamata Studios in 1921, the town's photoshops began mass-producing photographs of popular actresses at the time such as Sumiko Kurishima and Yoshiko Kawada.

+Before the war, it seemed that many bromide collectors were of the mindset of becoming "that person's only one."
+It was noted that if the bromides of Japanese actor Kazuo Hasegawa were dirtied, they were gently wiped with handkerchiefs to prevent them from being scratched.
+Marubell described bromides as "photographs for the fans."
+The company used photos where actors' eyes were facing forward, and also retouched the images to give them more youthful looks.
+Bromides of American and European actors such as Jack Mulhall were also sold.